smallstep/docs-old/step-cli/reference/certificate/needs-renewal/index.md

 ## Exit codes

-This command returns '0' if the certificate needs renewal, '1' if the certificate does not need renewal, and '255' for any error.
+This command returns '0' if the X509 certificate needs renewal, '1' if the X509 certificate does not need renewal, '2' if the X509 certificate file does not exist, and '255' for any other error.

 ## Examples